Are you having issues with your yeast bread baking? Troubleshooting help is here!

 - Too long of a rising time.

-Gummy or Doughy Bread
+Gummy or doughy bread

 - Oven temperature was too high.

 - Bread was removed from the oven too soon.
 Make sure it sounds hollow when thumped on the bottom.
+An instant read thermometer will measure 190F in the center of the bread when it's done.

-Off Flavors
+Off flavors

 - Yeasty - too long of a rising time or too hot of a kitchen during rising.